Block Storage

 What are the advantages and disadvantages of block storage?

 This storage format allows files to be updated and modified efficiently.
 When a file needs to be changed, the system can simply change the exact block without having to rewrite the entire file.
 This is not an option with other data storage structures.
-Block storage also performs with low latency due to the unique identifiers within the block structure.
+Block storage also delivers low latency due to the unique identifiers within the block structure.

 File storage vs. block storage vs. object storage